nicole-numfocus/pandas-czi/proposal.md

 We'd like to improve the handling of extension arrays throughout the library, making their behavior more consistent with the handling of NumPy arrays.
-We'll do this by cleaning up pandas' internals and adding new methods do the extension array interface.
+We'll do this by cleaning up pandas' internals and adding new methods to the extension array interface.
-The goal is to better enable new extension type (such as a native string data type, see below) and to ensure that the existing types such as the integer data type with missing values support can be a full replacement for the default numpy-based type.
+The goal is to better enable new extension types (such as a native string data type, see below) and to ensure that the existing types such as the integer data type with missing values support can be a full replacement for the default numpy-based type.

-This work can also involve reaching out to external parties (such as fletcher) to collaborate on refining their extension arrays.
+This work can also involve reaching out to external parties (such as Fletcher) to collaborate on refining their extension arrays.

 ### Native String Data Type